ti-app/tia-client-react-native/LOCALREADME.md

 TODO:

 High Priority:
-Think something of filter tree wala flow
 Replace usePrevios with react.usememo
-Try to abstract out repritive things use native0base properly or use material or other theming eslint configure make sure to Use spacing,fotn,color from variables
+Try to abstract out repritive things make sure to Use spacing,fotn,color from variables
-Use optionsbar correctly, find a way to use it globally somewhere Use prefix "\_" wherever scope mismatch is there
+Use optionsbar correctly, find a way to use it globally somewhere

 Low Priority:
 Push notification
-Restrict map to particular radius import eslint plugin not working

 Flows: